What we hope to achieve

 - the Mince Pies give-away;

-The Trust decides to offer a Primary Sponsor package as well as two Secondary Sponsor packages for the fayre.
-In addition they combine the Christmas Pudding Competition and Mince Pies into one sponsorship package.
-The remaining assets are kept as separate packages for now.
-Later, a sponsor might want to combine some of these packages into a larger package.
+The Trust opts for offer a primary sponsor package and two secondary sponsor packages for the fayre.
+In addition it combines the Pudding Competition and Mince Pies into one package.
+We keep the other assets as discrete options for now.
+Later, a sponsor might want to merge some of these options into a larger group.